Last Updated On:

 - Display recommendations on your website based on items that the shopper has recently viewed or purchased.

-Amazon does a great job of this by personalizing product recommendations based on a customer’s shopping trends.
+Amazon does a great job of this by personalizing product recommendations based on a customer’s shopping trends for ecommerce sales.
 This works because the customer’s purchase habits could influence future purchases as well.

-If a customer frequently buys items from a particular category, it’s likely that recommendations in this category would have a significant impact.
+If a customer frequently buys items from a particular category, it’s likely that recommendations in this category would have a significant impact on ecommerce sales.

 The Amazon homepage normally contains a whole range of personalized recommendations made according to a customer’s individual shopping behavior.